khofstadter/enhancingaudiodescription.com/_posts/2023-01-04-mysight-york-workshop-day-2.md

 ---
 layout: post
 title: Roving Reporters Training Day
-description: Last June, MySight York, the Enhancing Audio Description project, represented by Krisztián and Jane Bateman teamed up to introduce the basics of audio interviewing and creating podcasts to a group of visually impaired participants.
+description: Last June, MySight York, the Enhancing Audio Description project (represented by Krisztián), and Jane Bateman teamed up to introduce the basics of audio interviewing and creating podcasts to a group of visually impaired participants.
 date:   2023-01-04
 image:  '/images/2023-01-04-mysight-york-workshop-2.jpg'
 image-alt: 'Krisztián demonstrating the use of a portable microphone.'